ganeshkbhat/require-urls/README.md

 # require-urls

-`Deno and GoLang Mode in commonjs import (require) and ES import [todo] syntax`: Replace nodejs require function with requireurls function or use loader.mjs replacing import functionality that can fetch remote urls.
+`Deno and GoLang Mode in commonjs import (require) and ES import syntax`: Replace nodejs require function with requireurls function or use loader.mjs replacing import functionality that can fetch remote urls.

 This module has a single simple function `requireurls` for URL (git raw file) resolution and parsing meant to have feature parity with node.js core url module.